 2. University of Montreal

 The city of Montreal is one of the largest and most culturally diverse cities in Canada.
-Outside of class times, students will have plenty to explore in this global city.
-Some of the best attractions include the Canadian Grand Prix, the Notre Dame Basilica, as well as the Old Port of Montreal.
+Outside of class time, students will have plenty to explore in this global city.
+Some of the best-known attractions include the Canadian Grand Prix, Notre-Dame Basilica, and the Old Port of Montreal.

 3. Laval University

-Laval University is home to a wide array of student associations that cover a wide range of hobbies and interests.
-With over 220 clubs, it is impossible not to find something to get involved in.
+Laval University is home to a wide array of student and extracurricular associations that cover many hobbies and interests.
+With more than 230 associations, students have many opportunities to get involved.

 4. University of Sherbrooke